jesseskinner/hover/README.md

 - `store.getState(state)` (optional)

-	- Will be passed the current state, and should return the state to be exposed.
+	- Will be passed the current state as a parameter.

-	- Will be called any time the state is updated or requested from `api.getState()`.
+	- Will be used to get the state returned by both `api.getState()` and `this.getState()`.

-	- Will also be called to update `this.state` before every action handler.

 		```javascript
 		actions = Hoverboard({